JWLee89/decko/README.md

 If there is enough demand, I will create a separate branch which optimizes the runtime performance of all decko functions.

+## Updates / News

+Self-contained decorators that can be used without creating a `Decko` instance is under development.

 ## Install

 Install and update using [pip](https://pypi.org/project/pip/):